WIOD: Cuban interference

+Honors and sports

 WIOD has been a frequent winner in annual Florida Associated Press statewide competitions.
 WIOD may be best known for its continuous storm coverage, particularly during Hurricane Andrew, Hurricane Katrina and Hurricane Wilma.

 WIOD was the radio flagship station of the 2006 NBA champions Miami Heat basketball team from 1996 until 2008.
 From 1966 until 2001 it was the radio flagship of the Miami Dolphins football team, the longest partnership between a Miami sports team and a radio flagship station.
 It also was the Florida Panthers' original flagship station from 1993 until 2003.
 Currently WIOD is the official broadcast emergency station for the Broward County Commission.

 From April 2010 to March 2014 WIOD had been simulcast on FM translator W262AN at 100.3 MHz.
 That frequency is now used by a low-power FM station, WQNB.
-WIOD is also heard on the WBGG-FM 105.9 HD2 subchannel.
+WIOD is also heard on the HD3 subchannel of sister station WBGG-FM 105.9.

-Former personalities
+Former personalities and jingles

 WIOD's former hosts include Larry King, Neil Rogers, Sally Jessy Raphael, Ron Bennington, Mike Reineri, Bill Calder, Alan Burke, Sandy Peyton, Rick and Suds, Hank Goldberg, Ed Berliner, Randi Rhodes, Big Wilson, Chris Baker, Phil Hendrie, Joey Reynolds, Tom Gauger, Dave LaMont, Tom Leykis, Jack Ellery and Ed Arnold.
 Former full-time anchors include Mike Woulfe, Lori Shepard, Lauren Pastrana, Patty DeMendoza, Wendi Grossman, Andrew Julian, Ron Hersey, Aron Bender, Randy Lantz, Christina Kautz and John Levitt.
-Mike Reineri hosted the last music show on WIOD from 6 to 10 a.m.
-Monday through Friday from 1974 to 1989, until the station switched to a full time talk format.
+Mike Reineri hosted the last music show on WIOD on weekday mornings from 1974 to 1989.
+At that point, the station switched to a full time talk format.
 He was still with WIOD till 1992.
 Reineri's traffic reporter, Dave Mitchell, hosted the show on Saturday and Sunday mornings in the same time slot.
 Longtime anchor and News Director Lori Shepard left WIOD in August 2013.
 Other traffic reporters on WIOD in the 1980s and 1990s and 2003-2007 were Miami radio veterans: Richard Lewis, Joe Brennan, George Sheldon, Teri Griffin and Don Anthony (Dave Agony from the WAXY FM days).
-Joe Brennan left I-Heart's WIOD in 2018, Don Anthony (aka Don Agony) retired from radio broadcasting in 2009, George Sheldon retired from radio/television broadcasting 1/31/2013 in Asheville, NC, Teri Griffin (retired from broadcasting and has moved out of South Florida), and Trish Anderson (deceased).
+Joe Brennan left I-Heart's WIOD in 2018, Don Anthony (aka Don Agony) retired from radio broadcasting in 2009, George Sheldon retired from radio/television broadcasting January 31, 2013, in Asheville, NC, Teri Griffin (retired from broadcasting and has moved out of South Florida), and Trish Anderson (deceased).
 Since 1989 WIOD has had a news-talk format.